 Primary schools/kindergartens/child care - If your teenager is interested in working with children, they might like to try work experience in one of these settings.

 Digital media - For young people with an interest in working in information systems, web development, digital design or media communication.
 Op Shops - Work experience in an op shop can provide a range of skills to suit different abilities.
 It might be hard to get work experience in a busy retail store, but op shop experience can give some idea of whether working in retail might interest your teenager.

 Hospitality - There are many kinds of work in hospitality, and it's a good way to learn a variety of skills and help your teenager think about whether this might be a career path for them.
 Animal care - Vet clinics, animal shelters and pet shops are a popular choice of work experience for animal lovers, who can learn all kinds of skills to help them think about employment options.
 Zoos and aquariums often offer work experience to school students.

-Research centre - Young people who are interested in science may like to try working in a research centre.
-These may be government or private and are sometimes attached to universities or hospitals.
-Sports clubs, recreation centres - Community sports clubs, gyms and recreation centres are often glad of an extra person to help in a range of roles.
+56 Sports clubs, recreation centres - Community sports clubs, gyms and recreation centres are often glad of an extra person to help in a range of roles.
 If you are already part of a club you can ask if they would have some work experience for your child.
 Local government - Local councils provide a wide variety of services - think libraries, gardening, administrative work, IT and many more - and can be a good place to approach for work experience.
 What support will my child get for work experience?